pineedaa/dotfiles-hyprland/README.md

 `$ pacman -S epapirus-icon-theme`

+The font I use is OverPass Nerd Font that can be download from the [Nerd Fonts](https://www.nerdfonts.com/font-downloads) page.

-The theme and icon pack can be applied with the [nwg-look](https://archlinux.org/packages/extra/x86_64/nwg-look/) package.
+The theme, icon pack and font can be applied with the [nwg-look](https://archlinux.org/packages/extra/x86_64/nwg-look/) package.

 # Install